Rackneh/SystemLinkCreator/README.md

 	How does this work?

-This goes through every <input> folder and creates a .symlink file to it in the <output> folder.
+This goes through every file in the input folder and creates a .symlink file to it in the output folder.

 	When do I use this?